TRUST-UP: Trustworthy Reinforcement learning Using Safe Techniques for UAV Pursuit: Problem Statement

 where $\pi_i(x_i)$ is a continuous control law derived, for example, from model-free RL~\cite{zhang2023adaptive} or optimization-based methods~\cite{jiang2023incorporating}.
 However, directly applying $u_{\text{nom},i}$ in system~\eqref{syscloseloop} can lead to unsafe behaviors, such as violating input limits, collision constraints, or sensing requirements.
 To mitigate these risks, we first introduce a time-varying input constraint $\kappa=\kappa(x_i(t))$ for the $i$-th pursuer to regulate its control input $u_i$

-for all $t\geq 0$.
-To enforce this input constraint, we define an input constraint safe set for system~\eqref{sys1} using the CBF technique.
+for all $t\geq 0$. {This adaptive bound $\kappa(x_i(t))$ in~\eqref{adaptive bound} correlates the maximum thrust allowance with the system state $x_i(t)$.
+Through~\eqref{adaptive bound}, the UAV can adaptively relax its maximum control authority to guarantee human trust radii during sudden evasive actions, while strictly regulating erratic RL commands during nominal flight.} To enforce this input constraint, we define an input constraint safe set for system~\eqref{sys1} using the CBF technique.
 Specifically, a Lipschitz continuous function $h_{u,i}$ is defined as an input constraint CBF.

 and the input constraint safe set for the $i$-th pursuer is defined as:

 Unlike conventional single-target pursuit problems, this paper considers $N$ target-pursuer pairs in an environment with $M$ obstacles.
 In such a complex scenario, each pursuer must ensure sensing range safety as in~\eqref{xi-qi<Ri} while simultaneously maintaining collision avoidance by satisfying the safe radius condition in~\eqref{xi-pk>ri}.
 These dual safety requirements necessitate the formulation of appropriate safety constraints.
 Therefore, we introduce the collision avoidance safety set $\C_{c,i}$ and sensing range safety set $\C_{s,i}$ for each pursuer $i$ as follows: